kaakaa/pflenker.github.io/_po_qa/how-to-sync-between-teams.md

 title: "How to sync information between teams?"
 image: /assets/features_overview.png
 excerpt: "Syncing information between teams is hard - here is a simple idea on how to get started."
+last_modified_at: 2020-11-18
 ---
-The answer to this question will not address each and every communication issue that teams might be facing in the context of software development.
-Communication is a very large, complex topic, and therefore, it makes sense to break it down into smaller, more manageable pieces and answer them one by one.

-The premise of this specific question, which has been raised as part of my [Product Owner Q&A-Series](/po_qa/start), is the following situation: A company has a small number of teams, and the Product Owners find it increasingly difficult to understand what other Product Owners of the company are working on.
+The premise of this question, which has been raised as part of my [Product Owner Q&A-Series](/po_qa/start), is the following situation: A company has a small number of teams, and the Product Owners find it increasingly difficult to understand what other Product Owners of the company are working on.
 Sure, they know about the big picture, but this picture is usually incomplete, as it focusses only on the product or portfolio dimension of what any team is working on.

 This produces two main problems: As soon as there is a topic that requires coordination between teams, things start to get messy.
 Product Owners of both